bahtiyartan/troia/docs/94Java.rst

 JVM (Java Virtual Machine)
 ===========================

 JVM is a kind of native application that interprets .class files for the underlying platform.
 In other words, it isolates .class file content from the host machine. .class files are loaded by class loader which is subcomponent of the JVM.
+JVM is a subcomponent of JRE.

 JRE (Java Runtime Environment)
 ==============================

+JRE contains Java class libraries, Java virtual machines, and other tools that the programs need to execute.
+Development tools like compiler and debuggers are not included in JRE.
+It becomes operational at the moment when the application program is executed.

 JDK (Java Development Kit)
 ===============================

 Java SE/EE/ME